bumpsinthewire/mini_projects/README.md

 # mini_projects
-repo for small, quick scripts
+a collection of small, quick scripts